Originally Published in February 2018

 Check Air Filters

 Clean air filters are your best line of defense against unhealthy indoor air quality.
 Dirty or clogged air filters become ineffective when full of dirt and debris.
-Check your air filters regularly and replace when needed.
-Installing HEPA air filter purifiers also help to remove volatile organic compounds VOC’s, which can cause allergic and asthma-like symptoms.
+Check your air filters regularly and replace them when needed.
+Installing an air purifier also helps to remove particulate matter, which can cause allergic and asthma-like symptoms.

 Proper ventilation is also important for circulating indoor air and removing any contaminants from inside your home.
 Check your HVAC system regularly to ensure that it’s properly ventilating air.
 It’s also a good idea to schedule HVAC routine maintenance at least twice a year to inspect for other potential issues.